 On the other hand, the picture seen in all the countries except NL might simply be a feature of a well documented feature of household saving: the portfolio concentration of household wealth in household is lower, as households become richer, both along the income and wealth dimensions.
-There are several reasons for this, some endogenous to wealth accumulation, e.g. fixed costs of participation in certain financial assets, and others exogenous, e.g. higher income households might also be more sophisticated in the way they allocate wealth.
-(See e.g. Fagereng et al.) [2020].
+There are several reasons for this, both endogenous to wealth accumulation, e.g. fixed costs of participation in certain financial assets, and exogenous, as in higher income households might also be more sophisticated in the way they allocate wealth.
+(Reasons for this regularity are broadly discussed e.g. in []).

 For these reasons, the concentration of saving flows in amortization for households at the bottom of the income distribution could just be a byproduct of the same factors driving the generally high concentration of wealth stocks in housing.
-As a first check for this, I run similar median regressions for the portfolio share of housing assets.
+As a first check for this, I run the same median regressions but with the portfolio share of housing assets as the regressor.
 The results are reported in Figure 10.